PalakSharma100/DBMS_PROJECT/README.md

 # DBMS_PROJECT
-The topic of this Project is online examination
+The topic of this Project is Online Examination System.